[ Printer Friendly Version ] [ Report Abuse ]

 “Well, by all accounts, this should be a walkover.”
 Rasmus appeared beside her in the stand.

 “I just hope so,” she said.
 “Albus will blame himself if it isn’t.”

 “I hope so too.
 Hilda’ll have a fit if we don’t do well.
-Mum and Dad are already complaining she’s giving too much of her time to Quidditch, you know.
+Mum and Dad are already complaining she’s giving too much of her time to Quidditch.
 They want her to start focussing more on her schoolwork.
 Some hope of that.”

 “Does she hope to play professionally when she leaves?”